nberktumer/ha-bambu-lab-p1-spaghetti-detection/README.md

        https://github.com/nberktumer/ha-bambu-lab-p1-spaghetti-detection

+### Install Obico ML Server standalone using one of the following two options

-### Install Obico ML Server as a Standalone Docker Container
+#### Install Obico ML Server as a Standalone Docker Container

 1. Create docker container using the following command: